gleechi/gleechi.github.io/pages/unity/unity_component_vgarticulation.md

 folder: mydoc
 ---

-VG_Articulation component allows you to create an object with specific kinematic joint features.
 {% include image.html file="unity/unity_vg_articulation.png" alt="VG Articulation" caption="VG_Articulation Component." %}

-Below we will
+VG_Articulation component is a powerful feature of VirtualGrasp that allows you to setup complex object behaviors through a combinition of joint settings and object affordances.

 #### How to set an object affordance?

 You can select one or a combination of affordances in VG_Articulation component (see Figure 1) that is attached to the object.